These Are The Celebrities Invited To The Royal Wedding

 Priyanka Chopra

 Quantico star Priyanka Chopra has been friends with the future royal for three years now.
 The pair is extremely close, bonding over their careers and their humanitarian work.
-Chopra told US Weekly that she was invited to the big day and that she would be there to support her bestie, she just hasn’t picked out a dress yet.
+Chopra told Us Weekly that she was invited to the big day and that she would be there to support her bestie, she just hasn’t picked out a dress yet.

 Serena Williams